My Projects

 My first software job was creating virtual environments for Exposure Therapy.
 My first major project was creating a 9/11 simulation for PTSD research.
 I had to study how the World Trade Center towers were put together so I could rebuild them and, later, bring them down again.
 I got good practice in creating a building from photos, as floorplans and blueprints were not available.

-Later, I started my first virtual reconstruction project–Auschwitz Birkenau.
+In 2007, I started my first virtual reconstruction project–Auschwitz Birkenau.
 I had visited the year before, and the idea was to make exploring easier; it had taken me three flights and a train ride to get there–and it had snowed the day before I visited.
 It would also allow the visitor to see the site as it is today and as it was when the construction was complete.

 Then I found an architectural competition for a real-time walkthrough of historic buildings.
 I chose La Tourette monastery and, like before, reconstructed it from photos.
 It included both the interior and exterior, sound effects, music, and a mini game to encourage exploration.